U.S. Route 1 in Maryland

 U.S. Route 1 (US 1) is the easternmost and longest of the major north–south routes of the older 1920s era United States Numbered Highway System, running from Key West, Florida, to Fort Kent, Maine.
-In the U.S. state of Maryland, it runs 81 mi from the Washington DC line to the Pennsylvania state line near the town of Rising Sun.
+In the U.S. state of Maryland, it runs 81 mi from the Washington, D.C. line to the Pennsylvania state line near the town of Rising Sun.

 US 1 is paralleled by several major highways as it passes through Maryland, including Interstate 95 (I-95), the Baltimore–Washington Parkway (B–W Parkway), US 29, and US 301.
 Thus, US 1 has lost its significance as a long distance route through the state.
 It is often congested, however, because it remains a major route in the individual towns it traverses.